mihajm/http/article.md

 - We're setting HttpResponse objects in the cache for valid requests
 - If we make a request and we find an entry that is not expired and not stale, we return it
 - If we find a value that is stale, we return it, but also make a request so that it is refreshed _behind the hood_
-- If we dont find a value, we, of course, just make a request
+- If we dont find a value, we, of course, just make a request & fill the cache for next time
 - If multiple resources are _listening_ to the same key, they are all updated to the latest value, when a new resource is instantiated/reloaded/manually set
-- We can _prefill_ the cache by calling `prefetch()`, which can be useful when say hovering over a link, or fetching the next page for the table.
+- We can _pre-fill_ the cache by calling `prefetch()`, which can be useful when say hovering over a link, or fetching the next page for the table.
 This is disabled if the resource doesn't have a cache option (as we can't store the response anywhere), or if the user is on a slow mobile connection, to not overload it.
-- We're using signals thorughout the state, so the _reactive graph's_ dependencies are solidly set & the scheduler can figure it all out.
+- We're using signals thorughout the core state, so the _reactive graph's_ dependencies are solidly set & the scheduler can figure it all out.

-One thing though, we had to split some logic between the interceptor (fresh data & setting cache) and the resource itself, this is due to the .isLoading signal within the resource.
+_One thing...we had to split some logic between the interceptor (fresh data & setting cache) and the resource itself (stale data & cache subscription), this is due to the .isLoading/status sigals within the resource.
 If we simply returned the stale data from the interceptor the status of the resource would no longer be loading, as the request would have been completed, as far as it's concerned.
+It would still update when the request actually comppletes, but I feel that a loading state is very appropriate for this scenario.
 This is why we separated this logic.
-I'll admit it's not the cleanest approach, but sometimes we just have to get our hands dirty :).
+I'll admit it's not the cleanest approach, but sometimes we just have to get our hands dirty :)._

 ## Mutations

-Since we now have a solid foundation for _getting_ data to our client, let's start thinking about how we're going to mutate that state.
-Personally I like tanstack's approach here, where a `mutation` is setup with various callbacks, such as onError, & returns a function which is called with the next request whenever needed.
+Since we now have a solid foundation for _fetching_ data to our client, let's start thinking about how we're going to mutate that state.
+Personally I like Tanstack's approach here, where a `mutation` is setup with various callbacks, such as onError, & returns a function which is called with the next request whenever needed.
 So far this has proven quite robust in our production & honestly what I find to be the _easiest_ way of managing complexity.
 I propose we setup 4 callbacks:

 - onMutate: will be called when the function is called (before request)
 - onError: will be called when an error happens